Rutwik1801/prep-notes/README.md

 Cookie: The term “cookie” refers to just the textual information about a website.
 In order to recognize you and show you results according to your preferences, this website saves some information in your local system when you visit a particular website.
 Since a server receives many requests every second, storing every user’s information on a server doesn’t seem logical and obvious.
 The same information may not be needed again if you don’t return.
 Therefore, a cookie is sent and stored on your local machine to uniquely identify you.
 You will receive a response from the same server the next time you hit it since it recognizes you.

+Vectorizing your solution makes it run 300 times faster than normal code (ML deep learning), the RULE TO REMEMBER is whenever possible, avoid using explicit for loops.
+Whenever tempted to use for loop, just go and check if theres a bulit in thing in numpy to replace it.